Deep Multimodal Learning with Missing Modality: A Survey

-\textit{After Fusion} methods use the fused features from modality-specific encoders as the input of reconstruction decoder.
-Tsai et al.~\cite{tsai2018learning} introduced a Multimodal Factorization Model where modality-specific encoder-decoders reconstruct the missing modality, while the downstream task module employs a separate multimodal encoder-decoder.
-To recover the missing modality features, the outputs of the downstream task model's encoder are not only used for predictions of the downstream task decoder, but also fused with the outputs of each modality-specific encoder for inputting to the each corresponding reconstruction decoder.
-Chen et al.~\cite{chen2019robust} also decoupled the encoders for reconstruction and downstream tasks, showing that disentangling features helped eliminate irrelevant features.
-Jeong et al.~\cite{jeong2022region} proposed a simpler approach using multi-level skip connections in a U-Net architecture to fuse features for missing modality reconstruction, achieving better generalization in brain tumor segmentation than Chen et al.~\cite{chen2019robust}.
-Further, Zhou et al.~\cite{zhou2023feature} and Sun et al.~\cite{sun2024redcore} demonstrated effective cross-modal attention fusion techniques could help enhance reconstruction and segmentation.
+\textit{After Fusion} methods use the fused features from modality-specific encoders as the input of reconstruction decoder. \cite{tsai2018learning} introduced a Multimodal Factorization Model where modality-specific encoder-decoders reconstruct the missing modality, while the downstream task module employs a separate multimodal encoder-decoder.
+To recover the missing modality features, the outputs of the downstream task model's encoder are not only used for predictions of the downstream task decoder, but also fused with the outputs of each modality-specific encoder for inputting to the each corresponding reconstruction decoder. \cite{chen2019robust} and \cite{li2025dc} also decoupled the encoders for reconstruction and downstream tasks, showing that disentangling features helped eliminate irrelevant features. \cite{jeong2022region} proposed a simpler approach using multi-level skip connections in a U-Net architecture to fuse features for missing modality reconstruction, achieving better generalization in brain tumor segmentation than~\citep{chen2019robust}.
+Further, \cite{zhou2023feature} and \cite{sun2024redcore} demonstrated effective cross-modal attention fusion techniques could help enhance reconstruction and segmentation.
 Most of these methods train reconstruction and downstream tasks concurrently.
-However, some approaches, such as ActionMAE~\cite{woo2023towards} and M3AE~\cite{liu2023m3ae}, first train reconstruction tasks and then fine-tune the pre-trained encoders for downstream tasks.
+However, some approaches, such as ActionMAE~\citep{woo2023towards} and M3AE~\citep{liu2023m3ae}, first train reconstruction tasks and then fine-tune the pre-trained encoders for downstream tasks.

 Although these methods achieve strong performance, they still require the missing modality data to be present during training to supervise the reconstruction decoders.